 From Poor Insulation to Blown-In Cellulose Insulation in Sea Girt, NJ

-A new client in Sea Girt, NJ wanted Cowleys to add blown-in cellulose insulation to his attic.
-First, we removed all the old insulation and the debris, disposed of them, and cleaned the area.
-Afterward, we air sealed all the gaps and cracks in the attic.
+A new client in Sea Girt, NJ, wanted Cowleys to add blown-in cellulose insulation to his attic.
+First, we removed all the old insulation and debris, disposed of them, and cleaned the area.
+Afterward, we air-sealed all the gaps and cracks in the attic.
 This will eliminate air flow between the living space and the attic, improving energy efficiency.
 Next, we installed Tight Shell Can Light Covers over the recessed lights in the attic.
-These are made out of a fire resistant material and is specifically designed to stop unwanted air leakage through the recessed lights.
+These are made of a fire-resistant material designed to stop unwanted air leakage through the recessed lights.

 Lastly, we added over 10 inches of TruSoft blown-in cellulose insulation.
-TruSoft blown-in cellulose insulation has a higher R-value than standard fiberglass insulation, has the highest Class-1 fire safety rating, is resistance to mold and pests, and is eco-friendly!
-TruSoft is the perfect choice for attic insulation as it maximizes home comfort and optimizes energy usage for year-round peace and savings.
+This insulation has a higher R-value than standard fiberglass insulation, the highest Class-1 fire safety rating, resistance to mold and pests, and is eco-friendly!
+TruSoft is the perfect choice for attic insulation, as it maximizes home comfort and optimizes energy usage for year-round peace and savings.

 Removing the Fiberglass Insulation & Replacing it with Blown-In Cellulose Insulation in Sea Girt, NJ